FaiqRafii/DTahfidz/README.md

 ### Musyrif Tahfidz (Quran Group Leader)
 - **Login Page**: Musyrif logs in using their account provided by the admin.
 If they don't have an account, they can register (or the account can be created by the admin).

-- **Main Page (Dashboard Musyrif)**:
+- **Home Page (Dashboard Musyrif)**:
-  1. **View Santri List**: Musyrif can view the list of students in the halaqoh they are leading.
+  1. **View Number of Quran Group's Students**: Musyrif can view the number of students in the halaqoh they are leading.
-  2. **Student Attendance**: Musyrif can mark attendance for students every day.
+  2. **View Quran Group's Name**: Musyrif can view the name of the halaqoh they are leading.
+  3. **View Quran Group's Place**: Musyrif can view the location of the halaqoh they are leading.
+  4. **Musyrif Attendance**: Musyrif can mark their daily attendance according to the tahfidz hours (Subuh: 04.30 WIB - 05.30 WIB, Nights: 18.30 WIB - 19.30 WIB).

+- **Attendance Page**:
+  Musyrif can mark halaqoh's students' daily attendance according to the date and tahfidz hours (Subuh: 04.30 WIB - 05.30 WIB, Nights: 18.30 WIB - 19.30 WIB).

+- **Quran Memorization Records**:
-  3. **Setoran Hafalan**: Musyrif can input daily memorization submissions from the students (e.g., Juz, Surah, and Ayah).
+  1. **Input Quran Memorization Record**: Musyrif can input daily memorization submissions from the students (Date, Tahfidz Hours, Beginning Surah, Beginning Ayah, Ending Surah, and Ending Ayah).
-  4. **Tahfidz Test Scores**: Musyrif can input the memorization test scores for each student.

-### Admin Tahfidz (Admin)
-- **Login Page**: Admin logs in using a special admin account.
-Admin cannot register from the application; accounts are manually created by the system.

-- **Main Page (Dashboard Admin)**:
-  1. **Input New Santri Data**: Admin can add new students (name, nis, halaqoh, and musyrif).
-  2. **Input New Musyrif Data**: Admin can add new musyrif and assign tahfidz halaqoh groups to them.
-  3. **View Hafalan Reports**: Admin can view memorization progress and test scores of all musyrif's students.
-  4. **View Student Attendance**: Admin can monitor student attendance on a daily basis.
+  2. **View Quran Memorization Record**: Musyrif can see the student's previous Quran memorization records (Date, Tahfidz Hours, Beginning Surah, Beginning Ayah, Ending Surah, and Ending Ayah).

 ### Profile / Settings
-- **Change Password**: Users (musyrif/admin) can update their password through the settings page.
+- **Change Password**: Musyrif can update their password through the settings page.

 ---